Mohau-Moloi/Hello-Microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse.
+I would like to thank Microverse and the code reviewers and fellow Micronauts for their assistance.

 <!-- LICENSE -->